Release Policy

 • Source

-Solution: There is a test that was skipped.
-Make sure that each task with a result named 'TEST_OUTPUT' was not skipped.
-You can find which test was skipped by examining the 'result' key in the 'TEST_OUTPUT'.
+Solution: There is a test that failed.
+Make sure that any task in the build pipeline with a result named 'TEST_OUTPUT' does not fail.
+More information about the test should be available in the logs for the build Pipeline.

 • Rule type: FAILURE